Władysław I Łokietek: Legacy and assessment of the ruler

 Władysław the Short persistently pursued the goal of his life, to unite Poland.
 He was not, however, entirely successful, and his achievements did not come easily.
 Furthermore, if not for the unexpected deaths of his many stronger opponents: Leszek the Black, Henry IV Probus, Casimir II of Łęczycka, Przemysl II of Greater Poland, Wenceslaus II, Wenceslaus III, and Henry III of Głogow, Władysław might have forever remained the prince of tiny Brześć-Kuyavia.
 But if not for the persistent and consistent actions of Władysław the Short, Poland could have become part of the Luxembourg monarchy or could have been permanently divided.
 It was during his reign that Poland seriously clashed for the first time with the Teutonic Order and established a surprising alliance with Lithuania that would ultimately last for centuries.
 With the coronation at Wawel, the King established a precedent and solidified the position of the Polish kingdom.
 Władysław also endeavored to establish a uniform legal code throughout the land.
 In this code he assured the safety and freedom of Jews and placed them on an equal footing with Christians.
 Finally, as he initiated the unification of the country he also began to organize a nationwide administration structure and treasury.
 This action was successfully continued by his son and successor, Casimir III the Great.

-If not for the merits of his father, Casimir III would not have been able to have the threshold rule to pay the king of Bohemia and titular Polish king John of Luxembourg the gigantic sum of 1.2 million Prague groschen to cede his rights to the Polish crown, or to speak with the biggest European rulers as equals, or develop an economically unified state.
+If not for the merits of his father, Casimir III would not have been able to have the threshold rule to pay the king of Bohemia and titular Polish king John of Bohemia the gigantic sum of 1.2 million Prague groschen to cede his rights to the Polish crown, or to speak with the biggest European rulers as equals, or develop an economically unified state.
 As in the case of Mieszko I and Boleslaw the Brave, the father lies in the shadow of his son and successor.